-1.1.2.1 This subsection gives the requirements for steel plates with thickness of over 50mm and not greater than 100mm.
+1.1.2.1 This subsection gives the requirements for steel plates in thickness greater than 50mm and not greater than 100mm intended for hatch coamings and upper decks of container ships.

 1.1.2.2 For steel plates outside of this thickness range, special consideration is to be given by TL.